semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 Here Semgrep tracks the data returned by `get_user_input()`, which is the source of taint.
 Think of Semgrep running the pattern `get_user_input(...)` on your code, finding all places where `get_user_input` gets called, and labeling them as tainted.
 That is exactly what is happening under the hood!

-The rule specifies the sanitizer `sanitize_input(...)`, so any expression that matches that pattern will be considered sanitized.
-In particular, the expression `sanitize_input(data)` will be labeled as sanitized.
-Even if `data` is tainted, as it occurs inside a piece of sanitized code, it will not produce any findings.
+The rule specifies the sanitizer `sanitize_input(...)`, so any expression that matches that pattern is considered sanitized.
+In particular, the expression `sanitize_input(data)` is labeled as sanitized.
+Even if `data` is tainted, as it occurs inside a piece of sanitized code, it does not produce any findings.

 Finally, the rule specifies that anything matching either `html_output(...)` or `eval(...)` should be regarded as a sink.
 There are two calls `html_output(data)` that are both labeled as sinks.
 The first one in `route1` is not reported because `data` is sanitized before reaching the sink, whereas the second one in `route2` is reported because `data` that reaches the sink is still tainted.